braid-org/braidjs/antimatter/readme.md

 ```

 # sequence.add_version(root_node, version, splices, [is_anc])
-this is the main method of sequence, used to modify the sequence. the modification must be given a unique `version` string, and the modification itself is represented as an array of `splices`, where each splice looks like this: `[position, num_elements_to_delete, elements_to_insert, optional_sort_key]`. note that all positions are relative to the original sequence, before any splices have been applied. positions are counted by only considering nodes with versions which result in `true` when passed to `is_anc` (and are not `deleted_by` any versions which return `true` when passed to `is_anc`).
+this is the main method of `sequence`, used to modify the sequence. the modification must be given a unique `version` string, and the modification itself is represented as an array of `splices`, where each splice looks like this: `[position, num_elements_to_delete, elements_to_insert, optional_sort_key]`. note that all positions are relative to the original sequence, before any splices have been applied. positions are counted by only considering nodes with versions which result in `true` when passed to `is_anc` (and are not `deleted_by` any versions which return `true` when passed to `is_anc`).

 ``` js
 var node = sequence.create_node('alice1', 'hello')